2019 Theme: Our Wildlife Neighbours - Preservation and Discovery

 EnviroForum is part of Sustainable Ipswich Week, to get involved with other events and activities visit Ipswich.qld.gov.au/sustainableipswichweek.

 - Living with our wildlife neighbours

-Presented by: Dr Gillian Paxton (Social Scientist, Department of Education and Science)
+Presented by: Dr Gillian Paxton (Social Scientist, Department of Environment and Science)

 How do we live with wildlife and can we negotiate how to live together in the one environment so that we all thrive?

 - Who are our wildlife neighbours and what do we value about them?

 Who are our neighbours, what do we value about our natural areas and how can we live as neighbours?

 Presented by: Wildlife Queensland and Ipswich City Council

 Practical implementation of using DNA to research and protect the platypus.